-About Kamalbek KarymshakovKamalbek Karymshakov is an economist at the CAREC Institute.
+About Kamalbek KarymshakovKamalbek Karymshakov is vice rector at the Kyrgyz-Turkish Manas University, Kyrgyz Republic.
+He has also worked as an economist at the CAREC Institute, People’s Republic of China.

 Effective infrastructure projects not only construct infrastructure, such as roads, railways, water supply, and electricity, but can boost economic growth in the surrounding region through “spillover effects” (Yoshino, Azhgaliyeva, and Mishra 2021).
 The infrastructure benefits firms by lowering costs and improving connectivity and the ease of doing business, leading to greater sales and exports.